NilsDroste/CE-GE-BE-LDA-topic-models/README.md

 ### Green, Circular, Bio economy: a comparative analysis

-by: D’Amato, D., Droste, N., Allen, B., Kettunen, M., Lähtinen, K., Korhonen, J., Leskinen, P., Antikainen, R., Matthies, B.D., Toppinen, A.
+by: D’Amato, D., Droste, N., Allen, B., Kettunen, M., Lähtinen, K., Korhonen, J., Leskinen, P., Matthies, B.D., Toppinen, A.

 The code is an adaptation of the NAILS Project: